-The course is offered by Surrey’s Department of Mathematics and also draws on expertise within its Department of Computer Science and newly-formed Surrey Institute for People-Centred AI.
-The Department of Mathematics has strong links to the National Physical Laboratory and Meteorological Office among other partners, and hosts a research group in Data Science and Dynamics.
+The course is offered by Surrey’s School of Mathematics and Physics and also draws on expertise within its Department of Computer Science and newly-formed Surrey Institute for People-Centred AI.
+The School has strong links to the National Physical Laboratory and Meteorological Office among other partners, and hosts a research group in data science and dynamics.

 The topics students will study are closely aligned to current research areas such as data science and dynamics, mathematics of life and social sciences, and nonlinear waves and geometric fluid dynamics.
 Students will be able to tailor their course through a choice of optional modules and select a dissertation subject that reflects their particular area of interest, undertaking their dissertation project over the summer following two terms of taught modules.

 Students will learn from academics with exceptional experience in data science research and practice, including:

 - Professor Brody – an expert in analysing big data who has advised large internet companies on using large data sets for applications in marketing, recommendation engine, and finance, and developed several successful patented solutions.